Kamila-Vieira/Kamila-Vieira/README.md

 **Hi there, :heart:**

-I'm Kamila (you can call me Kamis or Ka 😄), from Brazil .
+I'm Kamila (you can call me Kamis or Ka 😄).

-I am migrating from Fraud Prevention to the technology area, studying to act as a Front-End Developer.
+I'm migrating from the Fraud Prevention area to the technology area, studying to act as a Front-End Developer.
-In addition to immersive and self-taught studies of basic structures (HTML and CSS), 🌱 I am absorbing a lot of modern Javascript (ES6+), Javascript content and its main frameworks (Currently Angular, Vue and React) taking courses and Bootcamps.
+In addition to immersive and self-taught studies of basic structures (HTML and CSS),
-I am studying Systems Development Technician at ETEC.
+🌱 I'm absorbing a lot of modern Javascript
+ (ES6 +), Vanilla Javascript content and
+its main frameworks and libraries
+(currently Angular, Vue and React) taking courses and Bootcamps.
+ I'm always willing to learn about technology, it's a magical and passionate world.

 **📫 How to reach me:**